ZiiQoOS/NoboTest/README.md

-## Available Scripts
+## Nobo Technical test

 This project is a technical test for the position of a Javascript full stack intern in [Nobo](https://nobo.life/)

 ### `npm install`

-installs the app's dependencies.
+installs the app dependencies.

 ### `npm start`